Joe02exe/InverseKinematicsControl/README.md

 roscore
 ```

-Open another terminal and the ROS-Shell and start the launchfile of the package by typing the following:
+Open another terminal and the ROS-Shell again and start the launchfile of the package by typing the following:

 ```shell
 roslaunch launch/InverseKinematicsControl.launch